waynezdev/Book-and-Authors/README.md

 - Possible errors for this step
     - Forgot the '( )' at the end of `const router = express.Router()`
     - Forgot to export the functions
+    - Having a plural or not having a plural where there should be one